 *REQUIRED FINDINGS FOR APPROPRIATE DIAGNOSIS OF INTERSTITIAL CYSTITIS:

-- Daytime urinary frequency 10x or more or urgency due to pain, pressure, or discomfort, not fear of wetting the bed AND
+- Daytime urinary frequency 8x or more or urgency due to pain, pressure, or discomfort, not out of fear of leaking but to avoid pain

-- Symptoms did not resolve after treatment with antibiotics AND
+- Symptoms greater than 3 months with the absence of infection or neoplastic disease and symptoms did not resolve after treatment with antibiotics

 - No treatment with hormone injection therapy for endometriosis**